Are you looking for ways to make your child interested in studying?

 You’re not alone.
 Many parents struggle with getting their children to study, especially during middle & high school years, but there are ways to make it easier for yourself and your child.

 Studying can be a chore for many kids.
 It doesn’t have to be this way, though!

-In this post, I discuss 20 practical tips that parents can use to motivate their children to study.
-I’ll also recommend some books on study skills and offer some advice on how to teach your child how to study on their own, so they don’t need constant supervision or assistance from you when doing homework or other assignments.
+In this post, I discuss 20 practical tips parents can use to motivate their children to study.
+I’ll also recommend some study skills books and offer advice on how to teach your child how to study on their own so they don’t need constant supervision or assistance from you when doing homework or other assignments.

 - 20 Great Study Tips for Parents of Tweens & Teens

 - 3. Reward your tween’s good study skills.

 - 4. Create time in the day that is dedicated solely to study.

 - 5. Make sure your tween has all the supplies they need to study.

 - 7. Encourage reading by making a book nook in their bedroom.

 - 8. Choose a fun or exciting subject to teach your tween.